yuliana81santi/Portfolio_project/README.md

 **All Pages**
 - Full screen overlay menu - My website contain navigation links which will direct users to the relevant pages.
 - Navigation links - It is located in the right top corner of the web pages to help users to navigate around my web pages.
+- Hamburger button - When the webpages are shrunk, the navigation links will be displayed in a hamburger button.
 - Footer - It is located at the bottom of each page in the center.

 **contact.html**
 - Facebook and LinkedIn hyperlinks are provided for the user to connect with me through social media